Helpful Ways to Support Your Partner With Depression

 Encourage Treatment

-It can be easy and tempting to step into the “savior” role when you see your partner battling mental illness – but assuming this level of responsibility for another person can easily create self-imposed pressure, not to mention resentment.
-If your partner’s day-to-day life is being negatively impacted by their depression, gently encourage that they seek treatment.
-From support groups to skilled therapists, there are a number of resources available to empower a depressed individual to improve their quality of life and find constructive solutions to their mental health issues.
+It can be easy and tempting to step into the “savior” role when you see your partner battling mental illness – but assuming this level of responsibility for another person’s depression can easily create self-imposed pressure, not to mention resentment.
+If your partner’s day-to-day life is being negatively impacted by their depression, gently encourage them to seek treatment.
+From support groups to skilled therapists, there are a number of resources available to empower depressed individuals to improve their quality of life and find constructive solutions to their mental health issues.

 Don’t Ignore Your Partner’s Depression